Alternate Loss Functions for Classification and Robust Regression Can Improve the Accuracy of Artificial Neural Networks: Introduction

-MSE is used for regression problems where continuous real values have to be predicted and Cross-entropy is used for classification problems where the predicted outputs are discrete.
+The MSE is most frequently used in regression analysis where continuous real values have to be predicted and Cross-entropy is used for classification problems where the predicted outputs are discrete \cite{hastie2001elements}.
 Both MSE and Cross-entropy loss functions are derived from MLE theory as already described.
 MSE is a maximum-likelihood estimate when the model is linear and the noise is Gaussian.
 However it is frequently used in practice even when these assumptions cannot be justified.
 For classification problems both MSE and Cross-entropy losses can be used, but learning is generally faster with Cross-entropy as the gradient is larger due to the log function in Cross-entropy loss.
+The Cross-entropy loss also referred to as Binary Cross Entropy(BCE) loss is inspired by Information theory and measures the difference between two probability distributions \cite{brownlee2019probability}.